 Why Spinning Reels Instead of Fly Fishings

-Fly fishing rod and reels require an angler to learn an entirely new method of casting that involves whipping the entire line itself instead of letting the upper third of your rod do most of the work.
+Fly fishing rods and reels require an angler to learn an entirely new method of casting that involves whipping the entire line itself instead of letting the upper third of your rod do most of the work.
 With a good spinning reel, you can often use shorter rods to have pinpoint accuracy with the small lures commonly used to catch trout.

 A shorter, lightweight spinning reel is also more practical for some anglers who want to fish in tight quarters that you often find in remote mountain streams.
-With a good quality, smooth spinning reel, you can usually make more casts and have better overall accuracy compared to fishing with a fly rod.
+With good quality, smooth spinning reel, you can usually make more casts and have better overall accuracy compared to fishing with a fly rod.